notonthehighstreet/toga/CONTRIBUTING.md

 `redis-server`

+#### Precache components

+To have all components ready for serving without compiling on the fly, run

+`npm run precache`

 #### Run the prod server

 `npm start`

 #### Development server

-Spins up an server under the port of 3001
+Spins up a server under the port of 3001

 `npm run dev`